elliottdebruin/Flint-CLI-Distribution/README.md

-# Flint --- A  Programmable Style and Documentation Linter for Java
+# Flint --- A  Programmable Style Linter for Java

 # Table Of Contents